guild-host/hono-swr-cache/README.md

 There are some hacky workarounds within Hono, but nothing that provides me with confidence that any of these hacks are a reliable path forward.

 Thus, this repo serves as an example of what I'd like to accomplish, with a test suite that has a failing test describing my desired behaviour.
+Check out the Actions in this repo for an example of a test run.

 ## Workaround